The ratings that I give books are solely based on my preferences as a reader. I am not picky, but I want my time away from reality to mean something.

-- The hero and heroine.
-If either of them fails to impress me or makes me dislike them, I would probably end up giving a lower rating to the book.
+- The hero and heroine: If either of them fails to impress me or makes me dislike them, I would probably end up giving a lower rating to the book.
 Because hey, let’s face it, the hero and heroine either make or break a romance.

-- The connection between the hero and heroine.
-For me, this is a very important aspect of any romance.
+- The connection between the hero and heroine: For me, this is a very important aspect of any romance.
 Whether it be sexual, emotional or physical, there should be a bond between the hero and heroine that the author may test anyway he or she deems fit.
 But, the connection if non-existent or if I do not feel the vibe between the hero and heroine, I would most probably end up giving a book a lower rating.

-- The development of characters.
-Whether the romance encompasses a large number of side characters or it does not, the one thing that a story must have are characters worth writing about.
+- The development of characters: Whether the romance encompasses a large number of side characters or it does not, the one thing that a story must have are characters worth writing about.
 The main characters as well as the side characters should have a story worth telling and lend enough fodder to the developing story.
 Otherwise, in my opinion they might just as well not exist!

-- The setting.
-Like any romance reader, I have a penchant towards exotic settings.
+- The setting: Like any romance reader, I have a penchant towards exotic settings.
 But whether it be exotic, a small town or just your average suburban setting, it is always nice to know a little bit about them, though overly flowery descriptions just makes me skip over them to delve into the actual story that is taking place.

-5 Stars: Fantastic Read!
+5 Stars: Outstanding Read!